AlsonYang/database-api-toy/README.md

     - for FastAPI, simply add them as function arguments
     - for Flask, need to get them from request
 - Auto-reinforce request data type with type hint. ref: fn`@post add number`
-    - For FastAPI, the type hint in the function arguments tells FastAPI to auto-convert the request's data into the right typing
+    - For FastAPI, the type hint in the function arguments tells FastAPI to auto-convert the request's data into the right typing.
+If it cannot convert into the right type, it will raise error back to client side to ask for the right data type -> No need to do data validation on API side
-    - For Flask, I will need to create a function `parse_bool_argument` to reinforce the type of argument
+    - For Flask, I will need to create a function `parse_bool_argument` to reinforce the type of argument, or do tons of data validation after receiving the request data
 ### `Flask` better than `FastAPI`
 - haven't noticed any yet